cyclomics/cyclomicsseq/README.md

 - Nextflow
 - Docker
-- Access to the damicyclomics dockerhub repo
+- Acces to the Github repo and a valid PAT token

 ### data requirements